microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/B2BSalesExperience.md

 With personal help from Sales representative and collaboration, they are able to see more customer from B2B E-commerce site .

 This showcases how Dynamics 365 Applications - Commerce, Sales, Team, Viva Sales work together seamlessly

-The Chief Revenue Officer is now able to achieve his goal to increase conversion from propects to customer.

 # Potential use cases